U.S. Dept. of Health and Human Services

 Overview

-Every month, approximately 800,000 low-income American families receive cash assistance through Temporary Assistance for Needy Families (TANF).
+Approximately 800,000 low-income American families receive cash assistance through Temporary Assistance for Needy Families (TANF) every month.
 A $16.5 billion TANF federal block grant provides funding to states, tribes, and territories, who then administer benefits to their low-income residents.

 Each quarter, 50 states, 75 tribes, 3 territories, and D.C. have to report the work activities and characteristics of families receiving cash assistance through the TANF Data Reporting System (TDRS).

-18F partnered with OFA to build a new data reporting system and replace an over 20 year old legacy system.
-This new portal would upgrade the data reporting experience, improve data quality, inform better policy and programs, and ultimately help the low-income families that receive TANF.
+18F partnered with OFA to prototype and procure a new data reporting system and replace their 20+ year old system.
+This new portal would upgrade the data reporting experience, improve data quality, and inform better policy and programs to support low-income families that receive TANF.

 I worked closely with a product manager, software engineer, acquisition specialists and our partners at OFA.